Economic Shocks, Opportunity Costs, and the Supply of Politicians: Conclusion

-In terms of the implications of layoffs for the selection of political entrants, we document that treated individuals who become party members or candidates after their layoff had, on average, higher wages prior to layoff, higher education levels, and more political experience, as compared to control candidates.
+In terms of the implications of layoffs for the selection of political entrants, we document that treated individuals who become party members or candidates because of the layoff are positively selected across a number of competence measures.
 This positive selection is also evident at the aggregate level, where we find a positive effect of municipal labor demand shocks on the education of individuals running for and being elected to local councils.
 Taken together, our paper provides novel evidence that layoffs increase the likelihood that highly capable individuals enter politics.
-This suggests that political selection can be counter-cyclical: negative economic shocks lead to an increase in politician quality.
+This suggests that political selection can be counter-cyclical: negative economic shocks may lead to an increase in politician quality.

 While our results emphasize how economic trade-offs can influence who joins politics, they also raise important questions about how private-sector opportunities shape the behavior of politicians once they attain power.
-In particular, do politicians' economic circumstances influence their performance in office, including their legislative productivity, their propensity for personal rent extraction, and their ability to effectively provide local public goods?
-Furthermore, how does experiencing a job loss impact the policy priorities set by politicians and the representation of voters' preferences in the policy-making process?
+In particular, do politicians' economic circumstances influence their performance in office, including legislative productivity, propensity for personal rent extraction, and ability to effectively provide public goods?
+Furthermore, how does experiencing a job loss impact the policy priorities set by politicians and the representation of voters' preferences in policy-making?
 These remain unresolved questions that are crucial for understanding the broader consequences of economic shocks for the supply side of the political system.

 {A.\arabic{table}} {A.\arabic{figure}}